Instructors: Carol Becker, PhD, and Sallyann Roth, LICSW

 - Define two ways to manage oneself as therapist, and to conduct, manage and facilitate a meeting with multiple family members when there is high interpersonal conflict.

 - Describe three factors that contribute de-polarizing conflict and when possible, to reconciliation and repair.

 Group Registration: $130 per person for groups of two or more, $125 per person early registration for groups of two or more, received by 03/01/20.
 Groups must register and pay together to receive the discount.

-Members of Clinicians United, Black Therapists Rock, NEAFAST and people working in Caring Together programs may access a discounted rate of $120.
+Members of NEAFAST, Black Therapists Rock, National Association of Black Counselors and all BIPOC clinicians may access a discounted rate of $120.
 Please contact us for discount codes.
 No application is required.